rickary/starting-point/README.md

 My starting point for most non-[perch](https://grabaperch.com/) php projects.

+**updated: 10/10/18**

 ## Getting up and running

 * **[gulpfile.js](http://gulpjs.com/)**: my gulp taskrunner setup.
 Edit the defaults in package.json and run `npm install` to grab the dependencies (you'll need gulp as well)
+* for gulp we’re using autoprefixer, set to flex & grid by default
+* supports sass-glob so no need to add loads of files to master.scss